ntustison/Histograms/Text/stitched.md

 modifications incorporated additional data during training, added attention gating [@Schlemper:2019aa] to the U-net network [@Falk:2019aa] along with recommended hyperparameters [@Isensee:2020aa], and a novel data augmentation strategy.
-More details are given below.

 ### Network training

-A 2-D U-net network was trained with several parameters recommended by recent U-net exploratory work [@Isensee:2020aa].
+"El Bicho" is a 2-D U-net network was trained with several parameters recommended by recent exploratory work [@Isensee:2020aa].
 The images are sufficiently small such that 3-D training is possible.
 However, given the large voxel anisotropy for much of our data (both coronal and axial), we found a 2-D approach to be sufficient.
-Nevertheless, a 2.5-D approach is an optional way to run the code for isotropic data where network prediction can occur in more than one direction and the results averaged.
-Four total network layers were employed with 32 filters at the base layer which is doubled at each subsequent layer.
+Nevertheless, a 2.5-D approach is an optional way to run the code for isotropic data where network prediction can occur in more than one slice direction and the results subsequently averaged.
+Four total network layers were employed with 32 filters at the base layer which was doubled at each subsequent layer.
 Multiple training runs were performed where initial runs employed categorical cross entropy as the loss function.
 Upon convergence, training continued with a multi-label Dice loss function [@Crum:2006aa].

 \begin{figure}[!htb]
   \centering